 Law Enforcement Appreciation Day

-On January 9th, 2018, partnering organizations in support of law enforcement officers nationwide will promote National Law Enforcement Appreciation Day (L.E.A.D.).
+On January 9th, 2020, we partnered with organizations in support of law enforcement officers nationwide and promoted National Law Enforcement Appreciation Day (L.E.A.D.).
 Donate now.

 Thank you for your continued loyalty and trust.
 The feelings are mutual.

 It means that yesterday may or may not have gone according to plan.
 Yesterday may have been a good day or a bad day or somewhere in between.